AdouaniMalek/Unsupervised_Cluster_based_VAE_WGAN_GP/README.md

 # SF-GAN UNSUPERVISED - Research Code

-This repository contains the source code for our research on **SF-GAN in an unsupervised setting**, with tailored architectures for different datasets.
+This repository contains the source code for our architecture ** Clust-VAE-WGAN-GP**, with different datasets.
 The implementation focuses on **synthetic data generation, fairness evaluation, and differential privacy constraints**.